Yvonne Nelson: Career

 Nelson, a former Miss Ghana contestant, accidentally began her career when she went to her favorite place to watch an audition.
 There, the producer asked if she would like to perform.
 He later acquired her number after she rejected the offer.
-She featured in her first movie scene with big-screen roles in Princess Tyra in 2007 and Playboy in 2008.
+She had her first big-screen roles in Princess Tyra in 2007 and Playboy in 2008.

 She delved into movie production in 2011.
-Her first production was the movie titled “The Price”, which was released that same year.
-She also produced “Single and Married” in 2012 and “House of Gold” in 2013.
+Her first production was the movie titled The Price, which was released that same year.
+She also produced Single and Married in 2012 and House of Gold in 2013.
 The latter won Best Picture at the Ghana Movie Awards and Best Ghanaian Movie at the 2013 City People Entertainment Awards.
-Nelson is regarded as one of the best Ghanaian actresses to ever grace the screens with her acting talent.

-She started Heels and Sneakers, a television show centered on a group of young adults seeking happiness and the obstacles they face in pursuing good education, successful employment, and marriage.
+She started Heels and Sneakers, a television show centered on a group of young adults seeking happiness and the obstacles they face in pursuing education, employment, and marriage.
 The show started in 2018 and has two seasons.

-On 31 July 2024, Yvonne Nelson Opened a new School by name Yvonne Nelson International School.
+On 31 July 2024, she opened the Yvonne Nelson International School.